 I’ve also privately tutored West Virginia State Police Officers, Raleigh and Durham, NC.
 Police Officers, Four Oaks, Selma and Smithfield, NC.
 Police Officers, North Carolina Highway Patrol Officers, Bay Leaf and Wake Forest Fire Fighters in Northern Wake County, Wake County EMS (whole department), Military and Special Forces personnel on several occasions.
 I taught a special needs class for West Lake Middle School in Wake County and taught a class for the elderly in Wake Forrest, NC.

 I’ve also demonstrated my skills at the WHFSC event in Orlando, Florida in 2002, 2003, 2005.
 I taught my first official WHFSC seminar in 2013.
-I then taught other seminars in 2014 and 2017 at the WHFSC event.
+I then taught other seminars in 2014, 2017 and 2019 at the WHFSC event.

 I’ve attended several classes and seminars over the many years in martial arts.
 I continue to attend seminars and classes as time permits.
 Listed below are some of the Martial Art Instructors I’ve trained with:

-Grandmaster John Casarez-Creator of Manabi-Masho Ju-Jitsu “nearly 40 years”, Bob Frazier-Okinawan Karate 12 years, Bob Edwards-Judo 12 years, Lester Cohen-JKD/Eskrima 4 years, Mike Parsons-JKD/ Eskrima 4 years, Richard Van Donk-Bujinkan Ninjutsu 22 years, Jack Hoban-Bujinkan Ninjutsu one seminar, Stephen K. Hayes-Bujinkan Ninjutsu/Toshin-Do three seminars, Bud Malstrom-Bujinkan Ninjutsutwo seminars, Masaaki Hatsumi-34th Grandmaster of Bujinkan Ninjutsu one seminar, Professor Wally Jay, Small Circle Ju-Jitsu two seminars, Daito-Ryu Aikijujitsu from Okimoto Sensei one seminar, Shihan Ed Martin-Bujinkan Ninjutsu two years, General Alexander Rutinski-Russian Martial Arts eight seminars, Ernesto Peresas-Eskrima four seminars, Gary Dill-JKD 14 seminars, Frank Sanchez-Sanjutsu 12 seminars, Don “The Dragon” Wilson-Actor/Kick Boxer two seminars, Jeff Speakman-Actor/American Kenpo one seminar, Dan Severn-UFC Champ one seminar, Frank Dux-winner of a Kumite one seminar, Kathy Long-kickboxer and movie star one seminar, Grandmaster Gary Alexander-Issin-Ryu Karate, Grandmaster George Alexander- Shorin-Ryu Karate five seminars, Grandmaster Dennis Hanover- Hanover Survival Ju-Jitsu and Krav Maga one seminar, and many others during the last 25 years of the World Head of Family Sokeship Council Hall of Fame seminars, 1996 through 2017.
+Grandmaster John Casarez-Creator of Manabi-Masho Ju-Jitsu “nearly 40 years”, Bob Frazier-Okinawan Karate 12 years, Bob Edwards-Judo 12 years, Lester Cohen-JKD/Eskrima 4 years, Mike Parsons-JKD/ Eskrima 4 years, Richard Van Donk-Bujinkan Ninjutsu 22 years, Jack Hoban-Bujinkan Ninjutsu one seminar, Stephen K. Hayes-Bujinkan Ninjutsu/Toshin-Do three seminars, Bud Malstrom-Bujinkan Ninjutsu (two seminars), Maasaki Hatsumi-34th Grandmaster of Bujinkan Ninjutsu one seminar, Professor Wally Jay, Small Circle Ju-Jitsu two seminars, Daito-Ryu Aikijujitsu from Okimoto Sensei one seminar, Shihan Ed Martin-Bujinkan Ninjutsu two years, General Alexander Rutinski-Russian Martial Arts eight seminars, Ernesto Peresas-Eskrima four seminars, Gary Dill-JKD 14 seminars, Frank Sanchez-Sanjutsu 12 seminars, Don “The Dragon” Wilson-Actor/Kick Boxer two seminars, Jeff Speakman-Actor/American Kenpo one seminar, Dan Severn-UFC Champ one seminar, Frank Dux-winner of a Kumite one seminar, Kathy Long-kickboxer and movie star one seminar, Grandmaster Gary Alexander-Issin-Ryu Karate, Grandmaster George Alexander- Shorin-Ryu Karate five seminars, Grandmaster Dennis Hanover- Hanover Survival Ju-Jitsu and Krav Maga one seminar, and many others during the last 25 years of the World Head of Family Sokeship Council Hall of Fame seminars, 1996 through 2017.
 I also trained in several seminars at the USA Martial Arts Hall of Fame in Indianapolis, Indiana, I had the honor to meet Bob Wall, friend and mentor to Bruce Lee and Chuck Norris’s best friend.
 Bob Wall starred in Bruce Lee’s “Enter The Dragon”.
 He told me a lot about Bruce Lee and how they were such good friends.
 I also had the honor to meet Eric Lee, actor and martial artist.
 Eric has been in several martial arts movies over the years.
 I also had the chance to meet Grandmaster Victor Moore who fought, Bob Wall, Chuck Norris and many other famous fighters.